J-Charles7/HackAdemy/Vulnerabilities/XSS/items/CORS.md

 # CORS - Cross Oigin Ressources Sharing
 **CORS** is a mechanism that allows restricted ressources on a web page to be requested from another domain outside the domain from which fisrt the webste was served.
 CORS defines a way in which a browser and server can interact to fetermine wheter or not it is safe to allow the cross-origin request.
-The current actively-maintained specification that defines CORS is the Fetch Living Standard.
+The current actively-maintained specification that defines CORS is the **Fetch Living Standard**.

 ## How it works